 4. Golden Ring Moscow folk show.
 Do you want to go deeper into Russian culture?
 Then enjoy one of the oldest dance shows in Russia — Golden Ring folk show.
 Peek into a colourful performance full of dance and songs from different regions of Russia.

 Enjoy the folk show in Moscow

 Wrapping It Up

 Probably, this list of the main places to visit in Moscow may seem short.
 However, it is quite enough for a 2-3 days visit to Moscow.

 Try to include all those places of interest to your itinerary.
 Your trip to Moscow will be incomplete if you don’t visit Red Square, the Kremlin, or VDNKH.

-Let me know if you have already been to Moscow.
-I’d love to hear about your experience!
+Let us know if you have already been to Moscow.
+We’d love to hear about your experience!